 A study of the central problem of scarcity and of the ways in which the U.S. economic system allocates scarce resources among competing ends and apportions the goods produced among people.
 Two 80-minute and one 50-minute lecture/discussion per week.

 Requisite for all other courses in Economics.
-Fall semester: Sections 1-3 limited to 18 Amherst College students; Sections 4-7 limted to 25 Amherst College students.
-Professors Barbezat, Dillon, Ishii, Kingston, Singh, and Woglom.
+Fall semester: Sections 1-3 limited to 18 Amherst College students; Sections 4-7 limited to 25 Amherst College students.
+Professors Barbezat, Dillon, Ishii, Kingston, and Woglom.
 Spring semester: Limited to 30 Amherst College students.
-Professors Baisa, Barbezat, and Kingston.2017-18: Offered in Fall 2017
+Professors Baisa, Barbezat, and Kingston.2017-18: Offered in Fall 2017 and Spring 2018

 (Offered as ECON 111E and ENST 230) A study of the central problem of scarcity and of the ways in which micro and macro economic systems allocate scarce resources among competing ends and apportion goods produced among people.
 Covers the same material as ECON 111 but with special attention to the relationship between economic activity and environmental problems and to the application of micro and macroeconomic theory tools to analyze environmental issues.
 A student may not receive credit for both ECON 111 and ECON 111E.

 Requisite: Consent of instructor.
 Two 80-minute and one 50-minute lecture/discussion per week.
 Limited to 25 Amherst College students.
 Omitted 2017-18.
 Professor Sims.2017-18: Offered in Fall 2017 and Spring 2018

 This course will introduce students to the field of behavioral economics, which combines insights from psychology with the tools of economics.
 We will review some of the major findings in behavioral economics, and try to understand their implications for market outcomes and government policies.
 In doing so, we will review both academic papers as well as popular non-fiction in the field.